Years 1 & 2 (ages 5-7 years)

 Music is an international language accessible to all at Tanglin, where children are given many exciting opportunities to participate.
 It is a subject which we believe children should cherish and that should be an integral part of their emotional and physical development.

 Within the Infant School, the music curriculum follows the British National Curriculum guidelines and provides many opportunities for children to take part in musical activities above and beyond the well-balanced and broad curriculum.
-At lunchtimes in Year 2 we offer Infant Choir, recorder, djembe drum, fun singing, percussion for fun and string groups, all run by expert instrumental staff.
+At lunchtimes in Year 2 we offer Infant Choir, recorder, djembe drum, xylophones and string groups, all run by expert instrumental staff.
 We also have an exciting singing playground project which fosters musical links between the Infant and Junior School.
-This has enabled children from both schools to sing together at playtime.
+This has enabled children from both schools to sing together at playtime, led by our Year 2 Song Leaders.

 Within Key Stage One we understand the importance of our children’s social and emotional development.
 Through our tailored PSHCE curriculum we aim to help our children understand themselves, their culture and their role as a global citizen of tomorrow.